-- Children discuss books and topics with excitement and interest; - Children can present their ideas to each other by talking, being able to elaborate and explain themselves clearly, make presentations and participate in debates, in an age-appropriate way; - Children enjoy reading and discussing books for information and for enjoyment/pleasure; - Children confidently use their knowledge of phonics when sounding out unfamiliar words; - Children are confident, fluent and expressive readers; - Children can express preferences and give opinions, supported by evidence, about different texts; - Children enjoy writing and use the features of different genres and styles.
-They can write for different purposes and audiences; - Children are proud of their writing and know that others value their writing; - Children are able to apply their learnt skills when writing in different contexts; - Children can remember and apply previous learning; - Skills progress (grammar and punctuation) throughout the school is evident in children's books; - Children are being adventurous with vocabulary choices; - Writing across the curriculum is of the same standard as in their English books; - There is evidence of a clear teaching sequence in books;

-- A range of genres and text types are taught across the school (progressing in difficulty) resulting in children being exposed to, and knowledgeable about, literary styles, authors and genres. - Children use classroom resources, including the learning walls, to support their learning; - Children's presentation is of a high standard across the curriculum, and the school's handwriting scheme is followed.
+• Children discuss books and topics with excitement and interest;

+• Children can present their ideas to each other by talking, being able to elaborate and explain themselves clearly, make presentations and participate in debates, in an age-appropriate way;

+- Children enjoy reading and discussing books for information and for enjoyment/pleasure; - Children confidently use their knowledge of phonics when sounding out unfamiliar words; - Children are confident, fluent and expressive readers; - Children can express preferences and give opinions, supported by evidence, about different texts; - Children enjoy writing and use the features of different genres and styles.
+They can write for different purposes and audiences; - Children can write grammatically correct sentences with the correct punctuation; - Children are proud of their writing and know that others value their writing; - Children are able to apply their learnt skills when writing in different contexts; - Children can remember and apply previous learning; - Skills progress (grammar and punctuation) throughout the school is evident in children's books; - Children are being adventurous with vocabulary choices; - Writing across the curriculum is of the same standard as in their English books; - There is evidence of a clear teaching sequence in books; - A range of genres and text types are taught across the school (progressing in difficulty) resulting in children being exposed to, and knowledgeable about, literary styles, authors and genres. - Children use classroom resources, including the learning walls, to support their learning; - Children's spellings reflect the standards for each year group; - Children's presentation is of a high standard across the curriculum, and the school's handwriting scheme is followed.